ESL and Bilingual Endorsements

 Yes, to teach in bilingual classrooms, teachers who receive the Bilingual Education endorsement must pass a Target Language Proficiency (TLP) test administered by the Illinois State Board of Education (ISBE).

-Summer term begins the third week in June and lasts through the last week in July.
-Fall semesters begin the last week in August and end in December.
-Spring semesters begin the last week in January/first week in February and end in May.
-No graduate courses are scheduled in the first four weeks of January, which is the Elmhurst College’s J-term.
+The Summer Term begins in mid-June and continues through the end of July.
+The Fall Term begins the last week in August and ends in December.
+The Spring Term begins the last week in January/first week in February and ends in May.
+No graduate courses are scheduled in the first four weeks of January, which is Elmhurst University’s J-Term.